RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 .. note::

-    After the migration all data previously available in OTRS 6 will be available in OTOBO.
+    After the migration all data previously available in OTRS 6 will be available in OTOBO 10.
     We do not modify any data of the OTRS 6 installation during the migration.

 Overview over the Supported Migration Szenarios